5 Best Free AI YouTube Shorts Makers (Tested & Ranked)

 What it does: Opus Clip takes a long-form video (YouTube, Zoom, podcast) and uses AI to identify the most engaging moments, then clips them into vertical Shorts with auto-captions and a virality score.

-- AI clip selection is genuinely smart — finds the best moments
+- AI clip selection finds strong moments from long videos

 - Virality score helps prioritize which clips to post